 -Warm up for about 3-5 minutes, complete the Tabata intervals (20/10 x 8: 4 minutes), cool down and stretch.
 That’s it!

 -Some of my favorite methods (keep in mind that you want to choose an exercise that you can go 170% VO2max aka balls to the wall for the entire 20 seconds):

 Elliptical – I like the crank the resistance and speed for this one

-Plyometric exercises – be wary of which one you choose, for safety factors and ability to quickly increase and decrease intensity.
-For example, I’d do jumping lunges or jump squats, but maybe not box jumps or something else I’d be guaranteed to eat the floor with
+Plyometric exercises – be cautious which ones you choose, for safety factors and ability to quickly increase and decrease intensity.
+For example, I’d do jumping lunges or jump squats, but maybe not box jumps or something else I’d be guaranteed to eat the floor with.

--Its also fun to throw in Tabata intervals in between strength training exercises to switch things up and increase the calorie burn.
+-Its also fun to throw Tabata intervals in between strength-training exercises to switch things up and increase the calorie burn.
 Here’s a sample training schedule:

 Monday: Tabata mixed with strength training (total body or upper body)

 Tuesday: Steady state cardio

 Wednesday: Tabata mixed with strength training (total body or lower body)

 Saturday: Steady state and/or Tabata